tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

    ```azurecli
    az vm get-instance-view -g MyResourceGroup -n myVm --query instanceView.extensions
    ```
-1. Once the corresponding Red Hat or SUSE Hybrid beneift extension is installed, use the following command to review the license type the machine is using.
+1. Once the corresponding Red Hat or SUSE Hybrid benefit extension is installed, use the following command to review the license type the machine is using.

    ```azurecli
    az vm get-instance-view -g MyResourceGroup -n myVM --query licenseType